BilalRehman08/Conversational-AI-/README.md

 ## Usage

 1. **Start a Conversation**: Type your message in the input field and tap the send button
+2. **Use Voice Input**: Tap the microphone button to use voice input (currently shows mock responses)
-2. **View AI Response**: The AI will respond with a simulated thinking delay and streaming text effect
+3. **View AI Response**: The AI will respond with a simulated thinking delay and streaming text effect
-3. **View Logs**: Tap the history icon in the app bar to view conversation logs
+4. **View Logs**: Tap the history icon in the app bar to view conversation logs
-4. **Clear Logs**: Use the clear button in the logs drawer to remove all conversation history
+5. **Clear Logs**: Use the clear button in the logs drawer to remove all conversation history

 ## Mock AI Responses